Skip to main content

 3. How is personal data handled?

-Unless you specifically register for a web service with us, we do not want or touch your personal data.
+Unless you specifically register for a web service with us (of which we don’t currently have any), we do not want or touch your personal data.
 For more details check out our terms of service and privacy policy.

 4. What technology is Waterfox built on?